Mary Beth Norton: Biography

 Mary Beth Norton was born on March 25, 1943, in Ann Arbor, Michigan.
 Her father, Clark Frederic Norton, was a political science professor, a legislative assistant to a U.S. Senator, and an employee of the Congressional Research Service.
 Her mother, Mary Norton (her maiden name was Lunny), was also a professor.
-Her parents played a special role when encouraging her to study, as both of them were professors.
+Her parents played a special role when encouraging her to study.
 In 1948, they left Ann Arbor and moved to Greencastle, a city in Indiana where both parents taught at DePauw University.
 Her father was a political science professor, and her mother taught Latin.
-She and her family were very tied to the academic year and to DePauw University.
+She and her family were very tied to the academic year and to DePauw.

 As a child, Norton was very interested in reading.
 At a very young age, she began reading the adult section books at the Greencastle public library, having read all the ones in the children's section.
 This is one reason she took her first after-school job at the DePauw University library, making sure all the books were correctly organized.
 During her high school years, Norton felt she did not fit with the rest of her classmates, as she was the only student interested in books and history.
 When she reached college, at the University of Michigan, she met many other people with the same interests and got involved in national and campus politics.

 In 1960, she campaigned for John F. Kennedy with the youth wing of the Democratic Party.
 She was part of the student group that welcomed Kennedy on a visit to Michigan, where he first came up with the idea of the Peace Corps.
 Thanks to the students' support in Ann Arbor, Kennedy decided to make the Peace Corps one of his priorities during his campaign for the U.S. presidency.

 During her years at the University of Michigan, she held a seat on the Michigan Student Government Council, went to many congresses of the National Student Association (NSA) as a delegate, where she took part actively in the politics around the civil rights movement.
 The first time she experienced sex discrimination for being a woman was during her participation in the NSA, where male members would not allow her or other women to take leadership roles.